 Given the failure rate for small businesses, it helps to secure a loan of some kind to increase your chances, and having some extra security is of paramount importance in any business venture.
 For Veterans who wish to start a small business, it is essential that they are familiar with the best loan available to them, in the form of an SBA loan.

 But these loans can be difficult to buy, and the government provides a very rigorous process with stringent requirements.
-You will need to find a reliable and stable lender to increase your chances of success.
+You will need to find a reliable and stable lender, like SmartBiz, to increase your chances of success.
 Many applicants can choose the wrong lender and waste months in a restrictive SBA process.

 VA SBA Loan